Ridvan-bot/pohlmanprotean.se/README.md

 ## Release

 ### Versioning & Changelog
-This project will soon follow a standardized release and versioning process using Semantic Release to ensure consistent commit messages, making it easier to track changes and automate versioning.
+This project follows a standardized release and versioning process using Semantic Release to ensure consistent commit messages, making it easier to track changes and automate versioning.

 ### Changelog Generation:
 The changelog is automatically generated and maintained using standard-version.
 With each release, a new version is generated, and an entry is added to CHANGELOG.md.